Material Issues

 16.5

-Number of regular meetings with (10) affiliated companies
+Regular meetings with affiliated companies

 swipe